 Dietary insoluble fiber goes through our digestive system, but the body does not absorb it.

 Those with IBS have been found to have a sensitivity to certain foods, including: gluten, dairy and some types of lactose.
-Research has shown that IBS sufferers have a sensitivity to certain foods, including: gluten, and some types of lactose.
+Research has shown that IBS sufferers have a sensitivity to certain foods.

 Many sufferers of IBS try to avoid foods that can cause symptoms, such as caffeine, dairy, or fructose.
 These days, many people turn to the internet to research potential triggers, and find relief from the symptoms they don’t want to face.